asd9176506911298/NineSols-SkinMod/thunderstore/README.md

 - Chiikawa Goblin
 - AttackEffect
 - Custom picture or GIF
-- Custom position sacle rotate
+- Custom position sacle rotate order gifSpeed

 # Shortcut
 - Enable Skin (Shift + Q)
+- Create Custom Pic or Gif(Ctrl + Q)
 - you can change Shortcut in configEditor or using BepinExConfigurationManager